COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 • Wait until 9-12 months to introduce cow’s milk.
 Milk products, like cheese and yogurt can be introduced after six months.
 Avoid honey until after 1 year of age.1

-• Some sample food ideas:2
+• Some nutrient dense food ideas:2

 • Wedges of hard boiled eggs